yaswanthteja/Python_Resources/OOP.md

 If we attempt to access a method by building an object from the child class, the methods of the child class are first searched for the method.
 If the method is not found in the child class, the inheritance classes are searched from left to right.
 The display method is present in both the Father and Mother classes in the example presented below.
-In MRO, methods and variables are searched from left to right because while conducting inheritance, father class is written first and mother class is written afterwards.
+In MRO, methods and variables are searched from left to right because while conducting inheritance, the father class is written first and the mother class is written afterward.
-After the kid class, the father class's factors and research methodologies are prioritised in
+After the kid class, the father class's factors and research methodologies are prioritized in

 ```
 class Father: